 - The make and model of each covered vehicle.

-In the Plano court if the proof does not reflect all six (6) requirements, the proof will not be accepted by the Court.
-The defendant will have to either obtain a new card from the insurance carrier reflecting the necessary requirements, or obtain a letter from the insurance carrier, on company letterhead, stating each of the requirements that are not indicated on the insurance card.
+In this example, six requirements must be met.
+If not, the defendant will have either to obtain a new card from the insurance carrier reflecting the requirements, or obtain a letter from the insurance carrier, on company letterhead, stating each of the requirements that are not indicated on the insurance card.

-The Superior Court of California states that Section 16028 of the Vehicle Code requires “every driver and every owner of a motor vehicle” to be in possession of proof of financial responsibility at all times.
+The Superior Court of California states that Section 16028 of the Vehicle Code requires “every driver and every owner of a motor vehicle” to have proof of financial responsibility at all times.
 Section 16028 requires that drivers present proof of financial responsibility upon the demand of a peace officer.

 A person cited for violation of this section (16028) can have the violation dismissed by either:

 - Personally appearing before the clerk of the court designated on the citation, and: